 Interviews with the Interim Executive Director, Assistant Director, and Manager of Norton Development revealed conflicting accounts of the agreement that ultimately allowed for Norton Development and SBD Aircraft Services, LLC (SBD Aircraft) to receive over \$735,000 in compensation via construction management fees.
-The Interim Executive Director and Assistant Director stated that a verbal agreement was made between the Interim Executive Director and the Manager of Norton Development that the Manager could bill SBIAA for staff time spent on the project as long as it was documented.
+The Interim Executive Director and Assistant Director stated that a verbal agreement was made between the Interim Executive Director and the Manager of Norton Development.
+The Interim Executive Director stated that he verbally told the Manager of Norton Development that the Manager could bill SBIAA for staff time spent on the project as long as it was documented.
 The Interim Executive Director further stated that he told the Manager of Norton Development that the amount billed under construction management had to be limited to \$13,000 per month and then immediately stated to our audit team that it was "maybe \$15,000 to \$20,000 [per month], all told."